genevate/style_guides/programming/languages/ruby.md

         Integer(value) # => ArgumentError: invalid value for Integer(): "example"
         value.to_i # => 0
   This pattern applies to Floats as well.
+* Use `#to_i` for explicit conversion of an object to an integer.
+Useful when forcing an object to convert to an integer.
+Example: "1234".to_i.
+* Use `#to_int` for implicit conversion of an object to an integer.
+Useful when building an object that might need to behave like an integer.
+Ruby calls `#to_int` when processing object that behave like integers.

 ## Strings